 into a build.

+The main service we provide at EngFlow is Remote Execution (or RE for short).
+Remote Execution allows a build to run over a horizontally-scalable distributed system, thus speeding up highly parallelized builds.
+This parallelization is one of the features that make Bazel builds so scalable.
 Outside of Bazel, Buck2 and a few exotic build systems such as Chromium and AOSP, the adoption of this protocol is almost non-existent.
 Here at EngFlow we saw many C and C++ codebases successfully adopting RE, and decided to partner with tipi.build, experts in that field, to bring CMake support to EngFlow.

 One of Bazel’s key features is that tests are treated as the same as other build actions.
 Bazel provides a uniform command line interface for running tests no matter the underlying language or test framework.
-While there’s much to be said about writing test rules and frameworks that mesh well with Bazel, this post will focus on the experience of running tests as a developer with bazel test.
-Running tests is a core software engineering workflow, so it’s not surprising Bazel has many useful features for iterating locally with a test.
+While there’s much to be said about writing test rules and frameworks that mesh well with Bazel, this post will focus on the experience of running tests as a developer with bazel test

 On September 7th, Google officially announced the deprecation of the Goma remote execution platform used to accelerate Chromium builds.
 Chromium is migrating to Reclient, a more modern tool compatible with the Remote Execution API (RE-API) used by Bazel, Buck2, recc, and other tools.